karlrees/docker_bedrockserver/README.md

 My kids wanted a Minecraft (Bedrock) server so that they can play the same worlds on any of their devices at home.
 Fortunately, Minecraft finally released an alpha version of a server for Bedrock edition.
 See https://minecraft.net/en-us/download/server/bedrock/.

 This worked well for a single server, but my kids each have their own worlds they want to serve, and they want to be able to bring these up and down quickly.
-Long story short, for various reasons, I decided it was time to teach myself about Docker, and run the servers in a docker image.
+Long story short, for various reasons, I decided it was time to teach myself about Docker, and run the servers as separate docker images.

 ## Prerequisites